astikans/sp_task/README.md

 - **Annotate** - Added to automatically generate schema information in model files, enhancing code readability and providing quick reference to database structure directly in the model classes.
 - **Database Consistency** - Ensures database schema and model validations stay in sync, preventing data integrity issues by validating consistency between database constraints and application-level validations.
+- **Shoulda Matchers** - Provides simple one-liner tests for common Rails functionality, making model validation and association tests more concise and readable.
+- **Awesome Print** - Enhances debugging by providing pretty printing of Ruby objects with syntax highlighting and indentation, making complex data structures easier to inspect.

 ### Code structure